keums/melodyExtraction_JDC/README.md

 The auxiliary network is trained to detect the singing voice using multi-level features shared from the main network.
 The two optimizations processed are tied with a joint melody loss function.

 We evaluate the proposed model on multiple melody extraction and vocal detection datasets, including cross-dataset evaluation.
-The experiments demonstrate how the auxiliary network and the joint melody loss function improve the melody extraction performance.
+The experiments demonstrate how the auxiliary network and the joint melody loss function improve melody extraction performance.
 Also, the results show that our method outperforms state-of-the-art algorithms on the datasets.

 ## Dependencies

-- OS : LINUX
+- OS: LINUX

-- Programming language : Python 3.6+
+- Programming language: Python 3.6+

 - Python Library
   - Keras 2.2.2 (Deep Learning library)